Free Shipping on most orders over $40.00 - US Only

 Reflecting on this expedition, it’s crucial to note the unpredictability of the Snake River’s depths and currents.
 Proceed with utmost caution.
 Cold waters and swift currents can be unforgiving, especially when clarity may deceive and hide the treacherous drop-offs.

-Targeting trout amid the challenging winds called for a shift in tactics, focusing on nymphing and streamers rather than dry flies.
+Targeting trout amid the challenging winds called for a shift in tactics.
+We focused on nymphing and streamers rather than dry flies.
 After testing out several patterns we found nymphs with red such as the Red Dart and Red and Gold Perdigon were hot.
 Streamers in black caught the attention of healthy trout.
 Despite the weather dictating our approach, the Snake River in southeast Idaho offered an exhilarating challenge—a day filled with memorable encounters and remarkable trout, marking yet another successful journey along its majestic waters.

-Remember, the water awaits your explorations—get out there, keep those waders soggy, and embrace the thrill of the unknown currents and hidden depths!
+Remember, the water awaits your explorations.
+Get out there, keep those waders soggy, and embrace the thrill of the unknown currents and hidden depths!

 Very Enchanting my friend!!!
 Awesome Job!!!
 Nice fish!!